-Again, $CO_2$ emissions from the combustion of biomass or biofuels are not accounted for as direct, even though they may come from sources that are owned by the reporting organization.
+Again, CO_2 emissions from the combustion of biomass or biofuels are not accounted for as direct, even though they may come from sources that are owned by the reporting organization.
 Instead, these emissions are accounted for and reported outside of the scopes.
-However, the $CH_4$ and $N_2O$ emissions from biomass or biofuel combustion are accounted for as direct.
+However, the CH_4 and N_2O emissions from biomass or biofuel combustion are accounted for as direct.
+See Chapter 9 for more information on how to report biofuel emissions.